HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 the mask automatically updates, becoming more patchy and noisy.

 The napari assistant also has useful options to export and save workflows for re-use.
-You can read more about the different options in the [online documentation](https://www.napari-hub.org/plugins/napari-assistant).
+This is important to make our image processing _reproducible_ - it creates a clear record of every step that produced the final result.
+This makes it easy for other researchers to replicate our work and try the same methods on their own data.
+The napari-assistant can export workflows as python scripts or jupyter notebooks, which you can read more about in their [online documentation](https://www.napari-hub.org/plugins/napari-assistant).

 ## Summary